 Launched in June 2019, the SNCF Assistant aims at becoming the multimodal application reference in France.
-For the very first time, Uber has agreed to be on a third-party platform by engaging a partnership with the SNCF after nearly a year of negotiations.
+For the very first time, Uber has agreed to be on a third-party platform by engaging in a partnership with the SNCF after nearly a year of negotiations.
 Focus on this exclusive partnership.

 An historical partnership

-As we have seen in our infographic, the SNCF aims at become the reference MaaS application in France.
-By engaging a partnership with Uber, the SNCF is taking a big step towards achieving its goals.
+As we have seen in our infographic, the SNCF aims to become the reference MaaS application in France.
+By engaging in a partnership with Uber, the SNCF is taking a big step towards achieving its goals.
 Presented this Tuesday 16 June at Ground Control in Paris, it will now be possible, by the end of the year, to book and pay for a VFH directly from the application.

-Alexandre Viros, General Manager of SNCF e-voyageurs, said “With this partnership, the SNCF Assistant is taking a new step forward.
-Uber is a key player in urban mobility in the Île-de-France region and our partnership is a major step forward in completing our offer to meet the demands of our millions of customers.
-This enables us to support our passengers with the best of shared mobility, accessible in a single application, from information to purchase”.
+Alexandre Viros, General Manager of SNCF e-voyageurs, said "With this partnership, the SNCF Assistant is taking a new step forward.
+Uber is a key player in urban mobility in the Île-de-France region, and our partnership is a major step forward in achieving our offer to meet the demands of our millions of customers.
+This enables us to support our passengers with the best of shared mobility, accessible in a single application, from information to purchase".
 This historic partnership is also of interest to Uber.
-Indeed, according to Jonathan Levy, Uber France’s sales director, making the VFH service accessible on another application will attract occasional customers: “It is a complementary offer.
-Regular customers will remain on the Uber app”.
+Indeed, according to Jonathan Levy, Uber France's sales director, making the VFH service accessible on another application will attract occasional customers: "It is a complementary offer.
+Regular customers will remain on the Uber app".

 How does it work?